-It’s the first of the year which means almost everyone has 3 things on their mind: exercise, eating better, and getting organized.
+The outcome of an organized space is the pretty part of the journey.
 But before getting organized you need to get rid of a few things.
-I have a list of 10 Things You Can Toss Right Now.
+Here is a list of 10 Things You Can Toss Right Now.
 Most of these tasks can be completed in 5-15 minutes.
-Get them all done in one day or take a couple days to rid these things from your life.
+Get them all done in one day or take a couple days to rid these things from your home and life.

-Dry Cleaner and Store Hangers – Grab 2 bags, one for the store hangers and one for the dry cleaner hangers then return the hangers to the appropriate places the next time you’re running errands.
-Tell clothing stores you don’t want the hangers before they place the clothing in the bag to no longer bring unwanted hangers home, just leave them at the store.
+Dry Cleaner and Store Hangers – Grab 2 bags, one for store hangers and one for dry cleaner hangers.
+The next time you’re running errands return the hangers to the appropriate stores.
+To no longer bring unwanted hangers home, just leave them at the store.
 The easiest way to not accumulate clutter is to not bring it in your home.

-Old Magazines and Catalogs – Donate magazines to the hospital or doctors offices.
+Old Magazines and Catalogs – Donate magazines to hospital or doctors offices.
 I think they are starting to accept them again, but if not you can recycle them.
 Toss or recycle newspapers and catalogs.
 Stop unwanted subscriptions from coming to your home by getting off mailing lists and canceling subscriptions you no longer want.

-Containers with Lost Lids – Toss containers without matching lids.
-For some reason a few disappear every year.
+Containers with Lost Lids – Toss containers without matching lids or lids without containers.
+For some reason I have a few disappear every year.
 I have recently changed to glass containers with lids.
 They are better quality and last much longer.

 Duplicate Kitchen Utensils – Do you need 4 whisks, 5 ladles, or 3 ice cream scoops?
 Probably not!
-It’s time to toss them or donate them to someone who needs them.
+It’s time to toss extra utensils or donate to someone who needs them.
 This frees up so much space in kitchen drawers.

 Instruction Manuals – Most instruction manuals can be found on line.
-Toss them to save on space, plus it would probably be quicker to find them on line.
+Toss the manuals to save on space.
+Plus it’s probably quicker to find them on line than looking through files.

-You’re on your way to a decluttered and organized!
+You’re on your way to a decluttered and organized home!
+Good for you!
 Doesn’t it feel great?
 Next week, I’ll have 10 more things you can toss!
-Before you know it your home will be the beautiful, clutter free space you deserve.
+Before you know it your home will be the beautiful, clutter free space you crave and deserve.